BEHV 7015 Core Therapeutic Modalities

 On successful completion of this subject, students should be able to:

-1. Explain and critically evaluate theories and models of Cognitive Behavioural Therapy (CBT) and Family Therapy (APAC GA:3.2).
+1. Critically evaluate theories and models of Cognitive Behavioural Therapy (CBT) and motivational interviewing (APAC GA:3.2).

-3. Contrast CBT and Family Therapy interventions across a range of psychological problems (APAC GA:3.2).
+3. Apply CBT and motivational interventions to a range of psychological problems (APAC GA:3.2).

-4. Examine therapeutic complexities and develop ways to evaluate and tailor CBT and Family Therapy approaches in Aboriginal and Torres Strait Islander peoples and multicultural contexts (APAC GA:3.2, 3.3, 3.7).
+4. Examine therapeutic complexities and develop strategies to evaluate CBT and motivational approaches in Aboriginal and Torres Strait Islander peoples and multicultural contexts (APAC GA:3.2, 3.3, 3.7).

 Subject Content